Augmenta-tech/notch-zone-synchronizer/README.md

 - Create a Javascript node and rename it to "Augmenta zone synchronizer"
 - On the node inspector : Add Global Input (float) and rename it to "SyncZones"
+- On the node inspector : Add 2x Global Input (string) and rename it to "RemoteAddress" and "RemotePort"
 - On the node inspector : Make it point to the Javascript File

 ## Use

+Fill RemoteAddress with the Augmenta server address and RemotePort with the port

 Triggering options
-- key pressed 'r'
+- Manually in the patch by changing the SyncZones value
 - Osc (through and OSC modifier)
-- Manually in the patch by changing the SyncZones value
+- key pressed 'r' at runtime